marionline/xoops2fluxbb/README.md

 Requirements:
 --------------

-* php4 or plus.
+* php5 or plus.
-* php-cli to run the script using command line.
+* php-cli if you want to run the script using command line.
 The script work using a browser but output is better on a shell.
 * Little knowlage of php.

-Licence :
+License :
 ---------

 Gnu/GPL version 3.